 Triangle patterns are named so because of their shapes.
 As you already know, a triangle has three sides.
 The goal for traders is to identify a scenario where a triangle is forming and then use the information to know how to trade.

+The pattern happens mid-trend as bulls and bears battle it out on the next direction of a trend.
 Ideally, triangle patterns are used to identify areas of potential breakouts.

 They are also seen when there is indecision among the broad market participants.
 This indecision happens because the market is not sure of how the asset will move up.